boxgames1/nodejs-patterns/streams/notes.md

 When unordered are not acceptable, we should use other techniques that involve the use of buffer to reoprder chunks whil emitted.
 NPM package `through2-parallel` is specific for this purpose

+### Combined streams

+- When writting into a combined streams, we are writing into the first stream of the pipeline.
+- When reading into a combined streams, we are reading from the last stream of the pipeline.
+- It has to capture every error in the pipeline as they are not propagated.

+Example: combinedStreams.js/archive.js